Psychology, Loopholes, Welfare Traps, and Other Considerations of the Affordable Care Act’s Advanced Premium Tax Credits

-There is a lot of positive psychology in a refund, and some people get refunds, but repayment actually eats in to people’s overarching refund about 1/2 the time, and these people tend to be more vocal.
+There is a lot of positive psychology in a refund, and some people get refunds, but repayment actually eats in to people’s overarching refund about 1/2 the time in practice with the ACA, and these people tend to be more vocal.

 In Truth, on Paper, This is All Fair

-The system incentivizes borrowing tax credits from the government, which get paid to insurers today, for coverage today.
+The root of the problem and the benefit is found in the fact that the system incentivizes borrowing tax credits from the government, which get paid to insurers today, for coverage today, but with repercussions tomorrow.

-A year and a half later when taxes are owed people no longer feel the “value” of their coverage or loan, and instead are just pissed about owing money or not taking enough up-front.
-This is only made worse by large deductibles that people don’t use unless they have a catastrophic accident.
+The reality is, a year and a half later when taxes and credits are owed people no longer feel the “value” of their coverage or loan, and instead are just pissed about owing money, or pissed about not taking enough up-front, or happy for a day about the extra money in their return until it is spent.

 Would someone making $40,000 a year really want to spend $3,500 on coverage if it wasn’t subsidized?
 How can you get someone to value you that?
 This is largely an issue of psychology over economics.